pospisilf/vscode-extension-tester/packages/extester-runner/TBD.md

 ## Known Issues

+- Add support for chosing path/exclude path in settings
 - Tests with conditionals ~~or `.skip/.only`~~ do not display correctly.
 - The Test Explorer does not have a consistent order of items.
 - **Refresh behavior**: Issues when editing/creating/deleting tests and saving.